arndt-s/draft-ietf-wimse-s2s-protocol/draft-ietf-schwenkschuster-s2s-http-sig.md

 In some deployments the Workload Identity Token and proof of possession may pass through multiple systems.
 The communication between the systems is over TLS, but the token and PoP are available in the clear at each intermediary.
 While the intermediary cannot modify the token or the information within the PoP they can attempt to capture and replay the token or modify the data not protected by the PoP.

-Mitigations listed in (TODO app-level) can be used to provide some protection from middle boxes.
+Mitigations listed in Section 4.3 "Middle Boxes" of {{?I-D.ietf-wimse-s2s-protocol}} can be used to provide some protection from middle boxes.
-However we note that the DPoP-inspired solution (TODO dpop-esque-auth) does not protect major portions of the request and response and therefore does not provide protection from an actively malicious middle box.
+However we note that the DPoP-inspired solution {{?I-D.ietf-schwenkschuster-s2s-jwt-pop}} does not protect major portions of the request and response and therefore does not provide protection from an actively malicious middle box.
 Deployments should perform analysis on their situation to determine if it is appropriate to trust and allow traffic to pass through a middle box.

 ## Privacy Considerations

-TODO: See other draft.
+Privacy considerations for this specification are the same as those described in Section 4.4 "Privacy Considerations" of {{?I-D.ietf-wimse-s2s-protocol}}.

 # IANA Considerations